SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ### Typical Primitive Failure Cases

 For primitives to work properly, and for Pharo to be a safe language, primitives should properly do a series of checks.
 This is particularly important when the interpreter fully controls all other aspects of the language, such as the memory.
 In such cases, primitives, as well as the other parts of the evaluator, have full power over our objects, potentially producing memory corruptions.

 Among the basic checks that primitives should do, they should not only verify that arguments are of the primitive's expected type, as we have shown above.

- In addition a general check is that the primitive was called with the right number of arguments.
+In addition, a general check is that the primitive was called with the right number of arguments.

 This check is particularly important because developers may wrongly define primitives such as we did before, where we have defined a unary method while the primitive was expecting one argument.
-If we don't properly check the arguments trying to access it could cause an interpreter failure, while the proper behaviour should be to just fail the primitive and let the fallback code carry on the execution.
+If we don't properly check the arguments trying to access it could cause an interpreter failure, while the proper behavior should be to just fail the primitive and let the fallback code carry on the execution.

 In the following sections, we implement a series of essential primitives taking care of typical failure cases.
 With such primitives, it will be possible to execute a large range of Pharo programs.

 ### Essential Primitives: Arithmetic

-The basic arithmetic primitives are small integer addition, substraction, multiplication, and division.
+The basic arithmetic primitives are small integer addition, subtraction, multiplication, and division.
-They all require a small integer receiver, a small integer argument, and that the result is also a small integer.
+They all require a small integer receiver and a small integer argument, and that the result is also a small integer.
 Division in addition fails in case the argument is `0`.
 The following code snippet illustrates integer addition and division.
-For space reason, we do not include substraction and multiplication, their implementation is similarly to the one of addition.
+For space reasons, we do not include subtraction and multiplication, their implementation is similar to the one of addition.

 ```
-CHInterpreter >> initializePrimitiveTable [
+CInterpreter >> initializePrimitiveTable
 	...
 	primitives at: 1 	  put: #primitiveSmallIntegerAdd.
 	primitives at: 2 	  put: #primitiveSmallIntegerMinus.
 	primitives at: 9 	  put: #primitiveSmallIntegerMultiply.
 	primitives at: 10 	put: #primitiveSmallIntegerDivide.
 	...
-]
 ```

-The addition primitive  now checks that the receiver, argument and result are small integers.
+The addition primitive now checks that the receiver, argument, and result are small integers.

 ```
-CHInterpreter >> primitiveSmallIntegerAdd [
+CInterpreter >> primitiveSmallIntegerAdd
 	| receiver argument result |
 	self numberOfArguments < 1
 		ifTrue: [ CHPrimitiveFail signal ].